When payroll hits tomorrow, and your biggest client suddenly pushes payment out two weeks, you can't sit around waiting on a bank.

 Most online lenders look for a personal credit score of 600 to 650 or higher.
 A stronger credit history helps you access lower interest rates and better repayment terms.
 That said, not all loan types require perfect credit.

 Clarify Capital works with small business owners who have credit scores as low as 500.
-Since we match you with a network of 75+ lenders, we can find loan options even if your credit isn't ideal โ especially for financing like invoice factoring or merchant cash advances.
+Since we match you with a network of 75+ lenders, we can find options even if your credit isn't ideal — especially for financing like invoice factoring or merchant cash advances.

 Time in Business & Monthly Revenue

-Most fast business loan providers want to see at least 12 months in business and $10,000 or more in monthly revenue.
-Having the foundation needed shows lenders that your business is stable and generates consistent cash flow.
+Most fast business loan providers require at least 12 months in business and $10,000 or more in monthly revenue.
+Having a solid foundation shows lenders that your business is stable and generates consistent cash flow.

 However, there are exceptions.
-For example, merchant cash advances and invoice financing often approve newer businesses based on sales or accounts receivable โ not time in business.
+For example, merchant cash advances and invoice financing often approve newer businesses based on sales or accounts receivable, rather than the time in business.

-Clarify Capital only requires six months in business.
-That opens the door to funding for newer companies that need cash to grow.
+Clarify Capital only requires six months of business experience.
+That opens the door to funding for startups and new businesses that need small business loans to grow.

 Required Documents